AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 Sensors enabling vibration, sonic, and ultrasonic analysis

-Unexpected vibrations can be fatal to a machine.
-In the highly technical sport of Formula One, for example, Honda’s engines faced unexpected vibration issues.
 These issues were so severe that the engines would literally shake themselves to death, failing (often spectacularly) in the middle of a competition.
-Even if it is not Formula 1, vibration related failures would still cause downtime.
+Even if it is not Formula 1, vibration-related failures would still cause downtime.

-Vibrations can occur due to any number of factors.
+Vibrations can occur due to various factors.
 A machine’s bearings or brackets might start to lose their tactile strength.
 A component may be nearing the end of its lifespan.
-Upon analysis, technicians (if needed) or learning machines will determine the appropriate course of action, and when possible, take it as needed.

 Thermal imaging sensors

-Excessive heat is a death sentence for metals, composites and electronics.
+Excessive heat is a death sentence for metals, composites, and electronics.
 It is a primary maintenance concern for telecom companies.5

 Dangerous working conditions and catastrophic delays can occur due to something as simple as a poorly lubricated set of bearings.